sylab/multi-clock/README.md

-# Compile the kernel
+# How to compile the kernel

-Use `make menuconfig` and enable `Enable Multi-Clock for Tiered Memory System` to compile the MULTI-CLOCK kernel.
+Once inside of ./src/, use the command `make menuconfig`.

-Following are the other required configurations need to be eanbled for MULTI-CLOCK:
+Following are the required configurations that need to be enabled for MULTI-CLOCK:

+Memory Management options:
   - `allow for memory hot-add`
+  - `Allow for memory hot remove`
+  - `Transparent Hugepage Support`
   - `Device memory (pmem, HMM, etc...) hotplug support`
+  - `Enable Multi-Clock for Tiered Memory System` Device Drivers
   - `NVDIMM (Non-Volatile Memory Device) Support  --->`
     - `NVDIMM DAX: Raw access to persistent memory`
   - `DAX: direct access to differentiated memory  --->`
     - `Device DAX: direct access mapping device`
     - `PMEM DAX: direct access to persistent memory`
     - `KMEM DAX: volatile-use of persistent memory`

-Now, build and install the kernel using `make && make modules_install && make install`
+Save the configuration and exit.
+Now, build and install the kernel using the command `make && make modules_install && make install`.

 # Install required packages